I Want a Lover

 But we digress.
 This is among the earliest PSB songs, written in 1983.
 To be blunt, "I Want a Lover" is pretty much a song about horniness, although it has an undercurrent of loneliness as well.
 The narrator isn't looking for love (at least not tonight), but rather for sex, and seeks someone else with precisely the same interests.
 Just thinking about it is an aphrodisiac: "This anticipation is a stimulation."
 Very hedonistic stuffeither that or, again, a commentary on hedonistic attitudes and behavior.
 Sometimes it's hard to tell the difference.

-Early on it was reported that this lyric was written from a female perspectiveNeil's willingness to approach subjects from the viewpoint of the opposite sex being a distinguishing hallmark even at this early stage in their careerbut I personally don't detect anything in the text that necessarily suggests a "feminine" persona.
-In fact, more recently Neil has described it as "us doing gay disco" as well as an attempt to write a "sleazy" song.
+Early on it was reported that this lyric was written from a female perspectiveNeil's willingness to approach subjects from the viewpoint of the opposite sex being a distinguishing hallmark even at this early stage in their career.
+But I personally don't detect anything in the text that necessarily suggests a "feminine" persona.
+In fact, Neil would later describe it as "us doing gay disco—the words are completely about going to a club and picking up someone."
+He also noted that it was his and Chris's attempt to write a "sleazy" song.

 It's perhaps especially noteworthy that on this track Neil plays bass guitar and Chris plays trombone.